The WPA Benevolent Foundation fulfils WPA´s second constitutional objective and has a clear remit: to promote good health.

 The Foundation likes to support three to six year projects, working with communities and special-interest groups who share our hopes and ambitions.
 Longer-term partnerships - best practice in supporting good causes - ensure that we are able to work from the inception of a ´good idea´ through to maturity.

 The Trustees of the WPA Benevolent Foundation direct the work of the Foundation and decide which good causes it will support.
-At the current time we are actively involved in a number of projects.
-Examples of our work include: supporting the Cadet Bands in Bristol and Somerset; expanding the reach of the Outward Bound Trust in the South West and the Helford River Children´s Sailing Trust in Cornwall; assisting an important Youth and Children´s Centre in Bristol; helping to expand Scouting membership in Devon and Somerset; replacing and refurbishing sailing equipment at the new Sea Cadet training centre in Cornwall; reducing the waiting list for Girlguiding in Gloucestershire whilst continuing to support the WPA Charitable Foundation.
+At the current time we are actively involved in a number of projects where examples of our work include: creating outdoor activity spaces in Somerset schools, supporting the Cadet Bands in Bristol and Somerset; the Helford River Children´s Sailing Trust in Cornwall; helping to expand Scouting membership in Devon and Somerset; reducing the waiting list for Girlguiding in Gloucestershire whilst continuing to support the WPA Charitable Foundation.

 Unfortunately, The WPA Benevolent Foundation is not able to accept applications unless their submission has been agreed in advance, so if you would like to be considered please send a brief project description by e-mail, including a contact telephone number to email@example.com, and he will be able to guide you as to whether your project falls within the priority areas for the Foundation.